hologramkrypt/saturni/assets/README.md

 ## *Kvantum*

 I would recommend looking into [Kvantum](https://github.com/tsujan/Kvantum/blob/master/Kvantum/INSTALL.md) if you use Qt programs/widgets.
 It works in a similar fashion to nwg-look.

+## *Wallpapers*

+I have a big collection of wallpapers to choose from.
+Colors are sourced by [Wallust](https://codeberg.org/explosion-mental/wallust) and templated across various programs.
+You can adjust the Wallust config at *~/.config/wallust/wallust.toml.*

+**Rofi** will also source these files for the onboard wallpaper picker, just place them in your *~/.wallpapers* directory, or make one if you dont have one.
+If you want to store your wallpapers elsewhere, you'll have to modify the config files.